 The cause of the “NTLDR: Fatal error in reading the boot:ini” on the Windows excessive disk fragmentation.

-The NTLDR expects the files to load and read part of XP boot procedure that is to be stored continuously on the disk (files are stored consecutively in blocks in the file system and not spread around).
+The NTLDR expects the files to load and read part of XP boot procedure that is to be stored contiguously on the disk (files are stored consecutively in blocks in the file system and not spread around).

-The fragmented dependency of files for NTLDR in case of fragmentation of boot.ini can result to occurrence of this error.
+The fragmented dependency of files for NTLDR in case of fragmentation of boot.ini can result to the occurrence of this error.